DiscoBroccoli/logistic-regression-and-naive-Bayes-from-Scratch/README.md

 ## Accomplishments
 - Data Visualization and implementation of different classification models to determine which is the best for each Data Set.
+- Applied extensively list comprehension and typing in functions for clarity.
-- Learnt object-oriented programming and best practices.
+- Learned object-oriented programming.

 ## Data Exploration Analysis